Add a data connection in PowerApps

-If the list of connections in the Data pane includes the one that you want, click or tap it to add it to the app.
+If the list of connections in the Data pane includes the one that you want, select it to add it to the app.
 Otherwise, skip to the next step.

-Scroll through the list of connectors until the type of connection that you want to create appears (for example, Office 365 Outlook), and then click or tap it.
+Scroll through the list of connectors until the type of connection that you want to create appears (for example, Office 365 Outlook), and then select it.

-Some connectors, such as Microsoft Translator, require no additional steps, and you can show data from them immediately.
+Some connectors, such as Office 365 Outlook, require no additional steps, and you can show data from them immediately.
 Other connectors prompt you to provide credentials, specify a particular set of data, or perform other steps.
 For example, SharePoint and SQL Server require additional information before you can use them.

-If you're updating an app, you might need to identify or change the source of data that appears in a gallery, a form, or another control that has an Item property.
-For example, you might be working on an app that someone else created, or you might want to remind yourself of a data source that you configured a while ago.
+If you're updating an app, you might need to identify or change the source of data that appears in a gallery, a form, or another control.
+For example, you might need to identify a data source as you update an app that someone else created or you that you created long ago.

-Select the control for which you want to identify the data source.
+Select the control for which you want to identify or change the data source.